foundeo/cfdocs/guides/en/elvis.md

 In the above example, if getEmployeeName(ID) does not return any value, the value "Joe" will be assigned to the employeeName variable.

-Similiarly, you can use this operator for Struct:
+Similarly, you can use this operator for Struct:

     securityNumber = securityStruct['Joe'] ?: "";